alkindli/alkindli/README.md

 Lowest end system certificates will stop the microsoft store connection, because of DigiCerts certificates and UITrust user certificates not being trusted.
 Check if your user has exactly the same certification as system.
-Highest end group policy is what it is with unfinished internet explorer settings.
+Medium High end group policy (5) is what it is with unfinished internet explorer settings.
 The computer name has to be specified couple of places and your username has to be specified couple of places.
 Highest end firewall is what it is.
 Process lasso is missing immersive control panel and windows security folders for allowed processes, they are not (.exe), probably (.appx)
 The user profile must be part of authenticated users, SYSTEM, service asserted identity, authentication authority asserted identity, INTERACTIVE, ALL APPLICATION PACKAGES.
 You figure this one out.
 Happens same in registry which is all System Managed Accounts Group and executables of Windows are Service asserted identities.